Rethabile-Kgolobe/Data-Science-Portfolio-/README.md

 4. **Hyperparameter tuning**:
    - The best-performing model, Random Forest, was tuned to optimize its performance.
    - The tuning process utilizes Grid search to search for the best parameters combined with cross-validation.

+## Results
+- Random Forest performed well compared to the other two models, followed by XG Boosting with 0.8698 accuracy.
+- Hyperparameter tuning was performed on Random forest to improve its accuracy from 0.8698 to 0.8835.